n3ird4/TryHackMe/ctf/techsupp0rt1.md

   ```
 </details>

-> The support user was also the one we discovered while quiclky brownsing the wordpress site.

-## Basic connection
+## Privesc

 I used this password with the scamsite username and...it works !
+(FYI:It also worked with the **support** user to connect trhough wordpress admin panel)
-So I did the following steps to get the root flag:
+So I did the few following steps to get the root flag:

 ```bash
 ssh scamsite@$IP